 Nari is a doctor of design studies student at the Harvard University Graduate School of Design.
 Her cross-disciplinary design research involves high performance, urban airflow, building energy simulation, and computational fluid dynamics (CFD).
 Her academic and professional interests range from architectural design to engineering for sustainability.
 Before joining the DDes program, she worked as a building performance analyst and CFD engineer at Cradle North America, where she helped CFD users with their projects and conducted independent studies on CFD simulations for buildings.
 Her recent study about BIM-integrated CFD automation demonstrated the potential for applying CFD to design phases, and her current research on the prediction of natural ventilation effectiveness aims to assist with making design decisions in an interactive way.
 She has held several workshops and lectures about the applications of CFD for buildings at professional conferences and academic institutions.
 Nari holds a master’s degree in design studies from the Harvard University Graduate School of Design and a BArch from Hongik University in Korea.

 Wei Zhang »

-Wei is a second year PhD student in architectural technology at the Harvard University Graduate School of Design and the Harvard Graduate School of Arts and Sciences.
+Wei is a second year PhD student in architectural technology at the Harvard Graduate School of Design and the Harvard Graduate School of Arts and Sciences.
 He was recently awarded the title of European Engineer (Eur Ing).
 His research focus is on artificial intelligence and building science.
 As an engineer in France, he was in charge of confinement systems design and HVAC&R systems design for the reactor building of the EPR power plant for over four years.
 He also worked in complex system analysis and modeling for more than three years in Paris and Grenoble, France.
 He holds a DPEA post-master’s degree in architectural studies from ENSA Paris-La Villette, a Diplôme d'Ingénieur in mechanical engineering from INSA Toulouse, and a BEng degree from Southeast University in China.
 He also has research experience at the University of Toronto, ETH Zurich, and the Aarhus School of Architecture.